chandana-sri522/Dannys-Dinner-SQL-case-study/README.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

 So to help Danny i have written SQL queries to generate insights from the given data.
-1) Entity Relationship Diagram.png is mapping of tables and columns in the database created in MSSQL.
+1) Entity Relationship Diagram.png is mapping of tables and columns in the database created in MySQL.
 2) Dannys_Dinner_DB.sql is the code for creating DataBase schema and to insert values.
 3)Dannys_Dinner_Solution.sql contains questions regarding sales of restaurant and SQL queries to answer them.